-The global contrast agent market is expected to grow at a compound annual growth rate of 6.63% over the forecast period to reach a market size of US$4.776 billion in 2026 from US$3.047 billion in 2019.
+The global contrast agent market is expected to grow at a compound annual growth rate of 6.76% over the forecast period to reach a market size of US$4.754 billion in 2027 from US$3.007 billion in 2020.

-The rising prevalence of chronic disorders, increased authorization of contrast agents, rising number of diagnostic imaging tests including ultrasound, X-rays, and advanced imaging technologies such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) scans, expanding the number of diagnostic centres and hospitals, and availability of reimbursement are all factors influencing market expansion.
-The chronic disease kills 41 million people each year, accounting for 71 % of all deaths worldwide, according to the World Health Organization.
-According to the Organization for Economic Co-operation and Development (OECD), the United States has 34.540 magnetic resonance imaging (MRI) units per 100,000 inhabitants.
+The rising prevalence of chronic disorders, increased authorization of contrast agents, the rising number of diagnostic imaging tests including ultrasound, X-rays, and advanced imaging technologies such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) scans, expanding the number of diagnostic centres and hospitals, and the availability of reimbursement are all factors influencing market expansion.
+Chronic diseases kill 41 million people each year, accounting for 70% of all deaths worldwide, according to the World Health Organization.
+According to the Organization for Economic Co-operation and Development (OECD), the United States has 34,540 magnetic resonance imaging (MRI) units per 100,000 inhabitants.
 With 55.210 units per 100,000 inhabitants, Japan had the largest number of units.
 The number of computed tomography (CT) scanner units in the United States was 42.430 per 100,000 inhabitants.
-The high cost and inaccessibility of advanced treatments, on the other hand, can limit market expansion.
+On the other hand, the high cost and inaccessibility of advanced treatments can limit market expansion.

 The global contrast agent market is dominated by the North American region.
 In North America, the United States is the largest consumer market for the contrast agent.
 In the United States, the rise in chronic illnesses such as cardiovascular and neurological disorders is the primary driver of market growth.
 According to the Centers for Disease Control and Prevention in the United States, 6 out of 10 adults in the country have a chronic condition, and 4 out of 10 have two or more.
 In the United States, chronic conditions such as heart disease, cancer, and diabetes are the major causes of death and disability.
 They are also the main drivers of the $3.8 trillion in yearly healthcare spending in the United States.

-As the global prevalence of chronic disorders rises, the need for diagnostic imaging tests as well as contrast agents rises.
+As the global prevalence of chronic disorders rises, the need for diagnostic imaging tests as well as contrast agents increases.
 Due to the growing demand for medical imaging, contrast agent companies are investing more in R&D in order to bring new products to market and gain approval for new indications.
-For instance, In 2021 US Food and Drug Administration (FDA) removed hypersensitivity to blood and blood products from the list of contraindications for GE Healthcare's Optison echocardiography contrast agent.
+For instance, in 2021, the US Food and Drug Administration (FDA) removed hypersensitivity to blood and blood products from the list of contraindications for GE Healthcare's Optison echocardiography contrast agent.
 The Siemens Naeotom Alpha, the world's first photon-counting computed tomography (CT) scanner, also received FDA approval in September.

 |Forecast Unit (Value)||USD Billion|